cilium/design-cfps/cilium/CFP-43295-cilium-network-driver-dra.md

 to be able to reference an IPAM pool - as static addresses brings an increase in the management overhead.

-### Resources IP address management

-To manage the IP addresses for DRA resources a dedicated IPAM mode is added to the agent: Multi Pool Resource IPAM.
-This mode works the same way as the [Multi pool IPAM](https://docs.cilium.io/en/v1.18/network/concepts/ipam/multi-pool/) for pods, but it manages IP pools reserved for DRA resources.
-Similarly to CiliumPodIPPool, the CiliumResourceIPPool contains cluster-wide IP pools reserved for DRA resources addresses allocations.
-CIDRs from those pools are allocated by the operator to the agents on a per-need basis: whenever a resource needs an
-IP address from a pool, the agent requests additional CIDRs in the CiliumNode `spec.ipam.resourcepools.requested` field and the operator writes the allocated CIDRs in the CiliumNode `spec.ipam.resourcepools.allocated` field.

-This mode allows for great flexibility in defining multiple IP pools for different DRA resource types and it allows the reuse of most of the implementation for the Multi Pool Pod IPAM.
-Using separate k8s resources to define IP pools ensures there is no interference between the DRA Resources and Pod IPAM.

 ### Restrictions
 Requires Kubernetes v1.34